 The International Business Management program will give you the skills to take your dreams global.
 This one-year graduate certificate is designed for university and college graduates looking for a career in the international business management sector.

 In this business management program, you will develop the skills to effectively investigate, analyze, manage and direct most aspects of international trade for organizations.
 Learn from instructors who are experienced in international trade, investment, marketing, finance and business management, you'll work on live client research projects, where you'll help small and medium businesses capitalize on global opportunities.
 Available in a traditional in class format with a September, January and May admission.

 Career opportunities with a diploma in business management

 Career opportunities in international business keep expanding, in virtually every industry.
 If you meet certain criteria you’ll have the opportunity to qualify for additional certification and recognition towards a Forum for International Trade Training (FITT) designation and a Certified International Trade Professional (CITP) designation.

-"The knowledge and skills I learned at Fanshawe have enabled me to do my daily work confidently.
+"The knowledge and skills I learned at Fanshawe's business management program have enabled me to do my daily work confidently.
 If you're looking to develop skills for your passion and career, Fanshawe is the place to go!"

 (Note: minimum 'C+' average or cumulative 2.5 GPA)

 Acceptable combination of related work experience and post-secondary education as judged by the College*

 Five years of work experience in the international business field as judged by the College to be equivalent*